polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ## Warning!
 Don't go berserk

-Yes, I know, once you _get it_, these guys are incredibly interesting - But they also carry some overhead.
+This feature is incredibly powerful - But it also carries some overhead.
 For instance, the payloads needs to be cryptographically signed by the client.
 The server needs to verify the signature and parse the Hyperlambda, building a lambda object from it.
 Execution rights needs to be retrieved from the database, and a receipt for the execution of the lambda object needs to be persisted into the database.
-Hence, you should _not_ use these guys for things where execution speed is crucial, but rather smaller payloads, occasionally transmitted between clients and servers, and not for things needing to handle thousands of requests per second.
+Hence, you should not use this feature for things where execution speed is crucial, but rather smaller payloads, occasionally transmitted between clients and servers, and not for things needing to handle thousands of requests per second.
-However, when you need them, you _really_ need them - And if used correctly, and _sparsely_ may I add, these guys are an incredibly useful tool, to both scale out (**securely**) and more easily build heterogeneous server environments, without having to try to predict what the future might hold in regards to its requirements.
+However, when you need such features, you _really_ need it - And if used correctly, and _sparsely_, this feature is an incredibly useful tool, to both scale out (**securely**) and more easily build heterogeneous server environments, without having to try to predict what the future might hold in regards to its requirements.